 - Federal, Provincial, Territorial and Municipal governments are NOT eligible for SWPP funding

-- Private sector employers based in Ontario and Quebec who hire a co-op student for a full-time work term can qualify for a tax credit of up to $3,000 as part of the Co-operative Education Tax Credit.
+- Private sector employers based in Ontario, Quebec and Manitoba who hire a co-op student for a full-time work term can qualify for a tax credit of up to $3,000 as part of the Co-operative Education Tax Credit.

 Recently announced updates – Summer 2022

 - As of the Summer 2022 program, the provisions made to the program during the height of the pandemic will come to an end.
 The funding model will return to the $5000/$7000 model, post-secondary institutions are no longer eligible employers, and the net new rule is now in effect.
 The program will be extended to 2024.

 How to Apply

 This funding is being administered by Employment and Social Development Canada (ESDC) through delivery partners representing target industry sectors.
 The delivery partners are responsible for managing the approval and distribution of the wage subsidies.

 Carleton’s Co-operative Education office at Carleton University is working with delivery partners and employers to facilitate student recruitment.

 Learn more about each delivery partner’s programs, eligibility requirements and application process.